-Summary -Thesis Step-by-Step:
+Summary - Thesis Step-by-Step:

-1. First, pull up "Master's in Passing Request" form from graduate forms.
-You must fill this form out and send it by email to the Psychology graduate Coordinator, who will send it to Graduate Education in 10 business days.
+- 1. First, pull up "Master's in Passing Request" form from graduate forms.
+You must fill this form out and send it by email to the Psychology graduate Coordinator, who will send it to The Graduate College in 10 business days.
 You should see on your ASU Interactive your Plan of Study (MA).
-Fill out the Plan of Study listing only 30 hours.
-2. Formulate and write your prospectus; hold prospectus meeting - Internal form found at psychology milestone forms .
+Fill out the Plan of Study listing only 30 hours. - 2.
+Formulate and write your prospectus; hold prospectus meeting Internal form found at psychology milestone forms.
 Faculty signatures are needed on this form.
-This form needs to be turned in to the Psychology Department Graduate Coordinator.
-3. Conduct your research.
-4. Write up your results; hold data meeting. - Internal form found at psychology milestone forms .
+This form needs to be turned in to the Psychology Department Graduate Coordinator. - \\\\\3.
+Conduct your research. - 4.
+Write up your results; hold data meeting.
+Internal form found at psychology milestone forms.
 Faculty signatures are needed on this form.
-This form needs to be turned in to the Psychology Department Graduate Coordinator.
-5. Write up your thesis following the Format Manual .
-6. All oral defenses of a thesis must be scheduled with the Division of Graduate Education at least 10 working days in advance of the planned defense date.
-Please use the official Graduate Education Ten Working-Day calendar, or In the Interdisciplinary Building, B-Wing (formerly the Administration Building, B-wing), Room 170, when scheduling a defense.
-7. File for graduation through your MYASU.
+This form needs to be turned in to the Psychology Department Graduate Coordinator. - \\\\5.
+Write up your thesis following the Format Manual. - 6.
+All oral defenses of a thesis must be scheduled with the Graduate College at least 10 working days in advance of the planned defense date.
+Please use the official The Graduate College Ten Working-Day calendar, or In the Interdisciplinary Building, B-Wing (formerly the Administration Building, B-wing), Room 170, when scheduling a defense. - \\\\7.
+File for graduation through your MYASU.
 Make sure you are registered for an appropriate Graduate level course in the Department during the semester in which you defend.
-There is a fee of \$50.00.

-8. Use your MYASU to submit your thesis to the Division of Graduate Education for format approval and to schedule defense.
-9. Go to the graduate deadlines page for deadline dates.
-Read about the information on this page and note you can click on their 10 day calendar on this page.
-10. Pass the defense!
-The pass/fail form is emailed to the Supervisory Committee Chair by the Graduate Education once the defense is set and all steps have been done.
-Faculty and Psychology Department Chair signatures are required on this form.
-The form goes to the Psychology Department Graduate Coordinator for processing, and must be sent to Graduate Education within 10 business days after defense.
-11. Have signature page signed by the Supervisory Committee and the Committee Chair after everything is completed including revisions.
-12. Take thesis to ASU Bookstore for binding.
-Remember that you will need to bind 2 copies for the Library, 1 for the department, and 1 for the Chair of your Committee.
-13. Attend graduation (if you wish).
-14. Submit a copy of your title page approval page, to the Graduate Coordinator PSY 203.
+There is a fee of \$50.00. - 8.
+Use your MYASU to submit your thesis to the Graduate College for format approval and to schedule defense. - 9.
+Go to the graduate deadlines page for deadline dates.
+Read about the information on this page and note you can click on their 10 day calendar on this page. - \\\\10.
+Pass the defense!
+The pass/fail form is emailed to the Supervisory Committee by the Graduate College once the defense is set and all steps have been done. - \\\\11.
+Have pass/fail form signed by the Supervisory Committee and the Committee Chair after the defense is completed including revisions.
+The form goes to the Psychology